Max Carocci, MA, PhD

 Max pursues a curatorial career as part of his sustained interest in the convergence of museums, art, and anthropology, and a complement to his teaching.
 His debut in this field was at the British Museum in 2002 when the Wellcome Institute in London sponsored collecting fieldwork to purchase Native American artefacts for the department of Africa, Oceania and the Americas.
 He was then contracted by the British Museum for his first major curatorial project in 2009, that culminated in the blockbuster exhibition Warriors of the Plains, which due to its success toured the UK for four consecutive years (Manchester-Leeds-Exeter-Belfast, 2010-2014).

 Max has continued his curatorial engagements on a variety of different projects with several academic and commercial bodies across the UK, Europe, and North America.
 Among the highlights of Max’s curatorial career: Imagi/Nations: Native American Photographs in the Royal Anthropological Institute’s Collections (London, 2012); The Common Thread: Two Native American Women Artists and their Baskets (Frankfurt, Weltkulturen Museum, 2016); Volume 0: Two Indigenous Artists respond to Ramusio (with Zuecca Projects) at the 2019 Venice Biennale.
+His latest curatorial project is a virtual exhibition: Imaging the Field, Sketches and Drawings from the Royal Anthropological Institute (2023).

 A list of collaborations with artists balances Max’s curatorial work, among which there are projects such as Ghost Images with Chris Pappan (Missoula Art Museum, USA, 2017), and Body Disruptions with Alice Anderson (Waddington Custot, London, 2019).
 Contributions to exhibitions and redisplays are also part of Max’s curatorial work.
 Among the most salient are his contribution to the catalogue for the exhibition Kixpatla: Arte e Cosmopolitica at the Colegio de San Ildefonso, Mexico City, 2020-2021; a reevaluation of gender in Plains Indian arts for the Historisches Volkerkunde Museum St. Gallen (Switzerland, 2015); and further projects with the Museum Volkenkunde (Leiden, The Netherlands, 2015), the Musée du Nouveau Monde (La Rochelle, France, 2018).
 Max’s expertise has been called upon in form of consultancies for museum collections and objects (e.g.; Royal Albert Memorial Museum, Exeter, 2012; Hasting Museums and Galleries, 2015; American Museum, Bristol, 2017; Horniman Museum, London, 2017-2018).
 Additionally, he has offered expert advice to galleries, learned, and private institutions (e.g. Bonhams Auction House, 2012; Rainmaker Gallery, Bristol, 2013, 2014; Royal Academy, London 2014).